-Paying off a credit card is a great accomplishment, especially if you worked long and hard to do it.
-What now?
-Do you leave the card open or should you close it?
+Paying off a credit card is a great accomplishment, especially after working long and hard to accomplish it.
+Now, you may wonder whether you should leave the card open or close the account.

-You could keep the credit card, but there are a few good reasons for closing a credit card you've paid off.
+You could keep the credit card active in case you want to use it again in the future.
+However, there are also a few good reasons for closing a card once you've paid it off.

-You have better credit cards.
-This credit card may be one that you had when you first started out with credit.
-It may have a low credit limit or high interest rate while your other credit cards have better limits, low rates, and rewards program.
+Your first credit card may not be as attractive as others you've opened over the years.
+It may have a low credit limit or high-interest rate while your other credit cards have better limits, low rates, and better rewards programs.
 Getting rid of a credit card that no longer benefits you is a good idea.

-You don't want to get into credit card debt again.
-After you've worked hard to pay your cards off, the last thing you want is to max them off again.
-If you think having an open credit card will tempt you into racking up more than you can afford to pay, closing the credit card is better than getting back into debt.
+After you've worked hard to pay your cards off, you don't want to max them out again and put yourself into debt.
+If you think having an open credit card will tempt you into racking up more than you can afford to pay, closing it is better than getting back into debt.

 What Closing the Card Won’t Do

 While there are some advantages to closing a credit card you've paid off, it's important to know what closing a credit card won't accomplish.
 For example, many people think closing a credit card will improve their credit score.
 Unfortunately, it's more likely that closing a credit card—even a paid one—will hurt your credit score rather than help it.

 Closing the credit card also won't remove it from your credit report.
 The account will remain on your credit report until the credit reporting time limit has expired.
 That would be seven years if the account were closed with a negative standing, like a charge-off.
 An account closed in good standing will stay on your credit report, based on the credit bureau's timing for reporting closed accounts.